oracle-livelabs/adb/shared/workshops/adb-datastudio/data-transforms/4-transform-basic-setup.md

     ![Screenshot of DT entity source job](images/image_dt_entity_SOURCE_job.png)

 3. Navigate to the Jobs menu to monitor the entity import job.
+Refresh the list by clicking on the refresh icon on the right side as needed.

     ![Screenshot of DT entity](images/image_dt_job.png)

-4. After successful job completion, go back to Entity menu and you should be able to see the following table entries:
+4. After successful job completion, go back to **Data Entities** menu and you should be able to see the following table entries:

     - GENRE
     - MOVIE